-Jenny Odell, author of How to do Nothing: Resisting the Attention Economy, will propose radical strategies for thinking beyond efficiency, attention and value to preserve our inner lives through reflection and intentional networks.
+Jenny Odell (How to do Nothing: Resisting the Attention Economy), will propose radical strategies for thinking beyond efficiency, attention and value to preserve our inner lives.

-Authors Michael Christie, Marlee Silva, Chris Flynn, Laura Jean Mackay, and Lisa Fuller discuss their powerful novels.
+Authors Michael Christie, Chris Flynn, Laura Jean McKay, and Lisa Fuller discuss their brilliant works.

-Staff writer at the New Yorker and creator of the hit podcast, Wind of Change, Patrick Radden Keefe talks about his thrilling new work, Say Nothing.
+Author and creator of the hit podcast, Wind of Change, Patrick Radden Keefe talks about his thrilling new book, Say Nothing.

-Sign up to the MWF eNews to read all of our written commissions and interviews, including today’s piece by Ali Cobby Eckermann.
+Sign up to the MWF eNews to read written commissions and interviews, including today’s piece by Ali Cobby Eckermann.

 Closing Remarks: Jenny Odell